 The Lions District 4-L5 Camp for diabetic children ages 10-13 will be held in 2017 (our innaugural event) from September 29 to October 1 at Lions Camp at Wrightwood, California.
 A maximum of 15 children (one parent each) will be accepted.
-This year we are starting with children diagnosed with type 1 or type 2 diabetes or pre-diabetes.
+This year we are serving children diagnosed with type 1 or type 2 diabetes or pre-diabetes.

 Lions Make a Difference-Lions have a strong commitment to fight diabetes and diabetic eye disease.
 Whether they are hosting vision screenings in their local communities or volunteering at a diabetes recreational camp, they meet the challenge.
 LIONS WE SERVE!

 Join Us For Our First Diabetes Camp for Kids!
 Together we can fight diabetes.
 Here's how you and your Club can help kids in your community:

-1) Sponsor a Kid age 10 to 13 with diabetes (type 1 or 2) with a donation of $115.00.
+1) Sponsor a Kid age 10 to 13 with diabetes (type 1 or 2 or pre) with a donation of $115.00.
 2) Invite one parent to come with the child .
 3) Costs for the parent/guardian is $120.00 for the weekend camp (night accommodations & meals).
 The Camp cost is $120 for 2 nights accommodations , meals, education and a camp t-shirt.
 Donate to sponsor a kid to camp.
 4) inform your local school and community center.
 5) BE A DIABETIC COORDINATOR; come to camp.
 We are training future Camp coordinators.

 All health professionals working at the Lions Camp are licensed in the state where the Camp is held.
 The majority are also involved in diabetes care in their local community on a year-round basis.